Women's Philanthropy Summit

 CEO of Harlem’s Children’s Zone

 Success should be shared.
-Find out how these Fordham alumnae navigated both professional and personal obstacles to break into the upper echelons of their industries.
+Fordham alumnae discussed how they have navigated both professional and personal obstacles to break into the upper echelons of their industries.

 Leaders aren’t born; they’re made.
-Discover why these mentors are committed to preparing others for leadership positions in their careers and communities.
+Mentors shared why they are committed to preparing others for leadership positions in their careers and communities.

 Today’s workplace thrives on collaboration.
-Hear from women experienced in motivating teams to work toward common goals—whether on the court or in the office.
+Panelists explained how they motivate teams to work toward common goals—whether on the court or in the office.

 Every stage of life brings its joys and complexities.
-Join our panelists as we explore innovative ways of balancing life’s changing demands when time is always in short supply.
+Panelists revealed innovative ways to balance life’s changing demands when time is always in short supply.

 Americans are increasingly identifying as religious "nones."
 But these women have nevertheless been able to tap into the next generation’s sense of spirituality and social justice.

 Financial literacy is integral to women’s success.
-In this special keynote panel, learn how these four women turned financial success into a passion for giving back.
+In this special keynote panel, four women shared how they turned financial success into a passion for giving back.